OpenVoxProject/clj-rbac-client/README.md

 # rbac-client

 A Clojure library designed to hold lightweight API clients for PE services.
+Note: This is not used for OpenVox.
+However, openvox-server still has remnants of hooks allowing for the use of PE RBAC, so until we spend the time to remove the unused code, we keep this library around.

 ## Usage